DataFire/Integrations/integrations/generated/google_sheets/README.md

 ### TextToColumnsRequest
 * TextToColumnsRequest `object`: Splits a column of text into multiple columns,
   * delimiter `string`: The delimiter to use.
 Used only if delimiterType is
-  * delimiterType `string` (values: DELIMITER_TYPE_UNSPECIFIED, COMMA, SEMICOLON, PERIOD, SPACE, CUSTOM): The delimiter type to use.
+  * delimiterType `string` (values: DELIMITER_TYPE_UNSPECIFIED, COMMA, SEMICOLON, PERIOD, SPACE, CUSTOM, AUTODETECT): The delimiter type to use.
   * source [GridRange](#gridrange)

 ### UnmergeCellsRequest